State Highway 53 (New Zealand)

 State Highway 53 (SH 53) is a New Zealand state highway linking at Featherston with Martinborough.
 The highway is a 17.8 km long two lane carriageway and forms part of the Classic New Zealand Wine Trail.

 Route

 SH 53 commences from SH 2 at the intersection of Fitzherbert and Revans Streets, Featherston.
 It proceeds along Revans Street until the intersection with Boundary Road, at which point the highway takes the name State Highway 53.
-The highway crosses two major rivers: the Tauherenikau River near Featherston and the Ruamahanga River near Martinborough.
-West of the Ruamahanga crossing it has a TOTSO intersection with Bidwills Crossing Road, which links Martinborough with Greytown.
-When the highway reaches Martinborough State Highway 53 becomes known as Kitchener Street until it reaches its terminus at Memorial Square.
+The highway crosses two major rivers: the Tauherenikau River near Featherston and the Ruamāhanga River near Martinborough.
+West of the Ruamāhanga crossing it has a TOTSO intersection with Bidwills Crossing Road, which links Martinborough with Greytown.
+Upon reaching Martinborough, State Highway 53 becomes known as Kitchener Street until it reaches its terminus at Memorial Square.